NightwindDev/Tweak-Tutorial/p11_hookf.md

 ## What is `%hookf` used for?

 While `%hook` is used to hook Objective-C classes, `%hookf` is used to hook C functions.
-It's syntax is also different from `%hook`.
+Its syntax is also different from `%hook`.

 ## Syntax